sayantandas9412/react-assignment-space/README.md

         ->app-init-spec.js
                         ->load planets on page load
                         ->load vehicles on page load
-                        displays an error message on failure
+                        ->displays an error message on failure

         ->result-spec.js
                         ->clicking on Find Falcone after all the selections and then the Find button